CecileRottner/BranchPrice_UCP/doc/pricing_algo.md

 * **s** : int, refers to the site concerned by the subproblem.
 Note that the DP algorithm is implemented only for sites composed of 1 unit, i.e. site s will correspond here to unit s

 * **branchingDecision**s : vector of size n.
 For time step t, branchingDecisions[t] = 0 (resp.
 1) if unit s has been fixed to 0 (resp.
 1) by branching at time t.
 If unit s is not fixed by branching at time t, then branchingDecisions[t] = 8.

+* **Bellman** (or **Table** for time subproblems) : vector containing Bellamn values computed by dynamic programming

+The following methods are defined:

+  * **updateObjCoeficients**: takes new dual costs as input and updates the subproblem objective function

+  * **findUpDownPlan**: computes Bellman table and predecessor vector.
+Returns true if an improving solution has been found. objvalue is updated in this case

 2 algorithms are implemented in this class: